midzer/beerbase/content/breweries/flying-dog-brewery/raging-bitch-belgian-ipa.md

 srm: 0
 upc: 0
 ---
-â€œTwo inflammatory words... one wild drink.
+“Two inflammatory words... one wild drink.
 Nectar imprisoned in a bottle.
 Let it out.
 It is cruel to keep a wild animal locked up.
 Uncap it.
 Release it....stand back!!
 Wallow in its golden glow in a glass beneath a white foaming head.
 Remember, enjoying a RAGING BITCH, unleashed, untamed, unbridled- and in heat- is pure GONZO!!
 It has taken 20 years to get from there to here.
-Enjoy!â€�
+Enjoy!”